-As if things weren't weird enough already by this point, the other four members of Queensryche - sans Tate - booked two shows in early June 2012 at the Seattle Hard Rock Cafe under the name "Rising West" - a supposed "side project" fronted by Todd LaTorre, a powerhouse vocalist and lifelong Ryche fan best known as a member of veteran progressive metal act Crimson Glory.
+As if things weren't weird enough already by this point, the remaining members of Queensryche booked two shows in early June 2012 at the Seattle Hard Rock Cafe under the name "Rising West" - a supposed "side project" fronted by Todd LaTorre, a powerhouse vocalist and lifelong Ryche fan best known as a member of veteran progressive metal act Crimson Glory.
 Rising West performed a set of classic songs from Queensryche's first five albums (i.e. the material that long time fans really want to hear live!) and by all accounts, they went down a storm.
 Tate, meanwhile, used musicians from his solo project to fill some outstanding concert dates opening for the Scorpions, claiming that the rest of the band couldn't make the dates "due to personal reasons."
 Yeah, suuuuure.

 Goodbye Geoff, hello Todd